jinghanlin11/jinghanlin11.github.io/index.md

 ![jinghan](\images\jinghan1.jpeg)<br><br>My name is **Jinghan Lin（林婧涵)**, pronounced as [ʨiᵊŋ⁵¹ xan³⁵ lin³⁵]. <br><br>I am currently pursuing my Master's degree in *Chinese Linguistics* at Peking University under the supervision of [Prof. Yunjia Wang](https://chinese.pku.edu.cn/szdw/zzjs/1f2c9fb9e5674e4f879bc7a18d90e1db.htm). <br>My research interests are phonetics and phonology, especially acoustic and perceptual research on sound variation and change, cue weighting in sound contrast.
 As a native speaker, I also have a strong interest in Southern Min Chinese dialects. <br><br>In my spare time, I enjoy piano, sudoku, jogging and hiking. <br><br>Please contact me at **jinghanlin11** **[at]** **outlook** **[dot]** **com**. <br>

-> 💬 In Spring 2025, I am studying at the University of Zurich as an exchange student, majoring in Computational Linguistics and Language Technology.

 ------